 Each turbine would be connected to a central Supervisory Control and Data Acquisition (SCADA) system.
 The SCADA system would allow for remotely controlling and monitoring individual turbines and the wind plant as a whole from both the central host computer or from a remote personal computer.
 In the event of faults, the SCADA system can also send signals to a fax, pager, or cell phone to alert operations staff.
-The turbine towers and foundations would be designed to survive a gust of wind more than 90 miles per hour (mph) with the blades pitched in their most vulnerable position, a speed which exceeds the 100-year expected peak gust of 73 mph in the project area and the recent maximum recorded gust of 56 mph.
+The turbine towers and foundations would be designed to survive a gust of wind more than 90 miles per hour (mph) with the blades pitched in their most vulnerable position.
+The 100-year expected peak gust is 115 mph in the project area, and the recent maximum recorded gust is 56 mph.